go-nv/goenv/docs/NEW_FEATURES.md

 ---

-## 2. Declarative Hooks System ⚡
+## 2. YAML-Based Configuration Hooks ⚡

 ### What It Does

-Modern YAML-based hooks system that allows you to execute automated actions at specific points in the goenv lifecycle.
-Uses declarative configuration instead of shell scripts for better safety and cross-platform compatibility.
+YAML-based configuration system with predefined safe actions at specific goenv lifecycle points.
+Uses declarative configuration with limited, predefined actions—**not arbitrary shell scripts**—for security and cross-platform compatibility.

 ### Why It Matters

-- **Safety:** Predefined actions prevent arbitrary code execution
+- **Security:** Limited to 6 predefined actions - no arbitrary code execution
-- **Declarative:** Define what should happen, not how to do it
+- **Declarative:** Define what should happen with configuration, not scripts
 - **Cross-Platform:** Works identically on Windows, macOS, and Linux
 - **Template Support:** Dynamic variable interpolation in all actions
 - **Non-blocking:** Hook failures don't break goenv commands
-- **Audit Trail:** Log version installations and usage
+- **Safe by Design:** Configuration-based system prevents security risks

 ### Available Actions